Chad Johnson: 2006 season

 On April 20, 2006, Johnson signed an extension to his contract through 2011.

 During the first half of the 2006 season, Johnson saw little activity.
 After being bogged down by an early injury, his productivity endured a sharp decline.
-During the first eight weeks of the 2006 season, Johnson only caught two touchdown passes, while only amassing 483 yards.
+During the first eight weeks of the 2006 season, Johnson caught two touchdown passes, while amassing 483 yards.
 However, after shaving his Mohawk and changing his mentality, he had a breakout game in a losing effort against the San Diego Chargers.
 Johnson accumulated 260 receiving yards and scored two touchdowns, which broke the previous Bengals record for most receiving yards in a game.
-He went on to amass 190 receiving yards and three touchdowns in a 31-16 win over the New Orleans Saints in the following week.
+He went on to amass 190 receiving yards and three touchdowns in a 31–16 win over the New Orleans Saints in the following week.
 This gave Johnson a then NFL record of 450 receiving yards in back-to-back games (to be surpassed by Josh Gordon of the Cleveland Browns, who amassed 498 yards in consecutive games in 2013), breaking the previous record of 448 set by San Francisco 49ers receiver John Taylor in 1989.
 In the following week, he gained 123 yards receiving, breaking the three-game receiving record since the NFL–AFL merger in 1970 and coming within 40 yards of the all-time record.

 Johnson finished the 2006 season with 87 receptions for a league leading 1,369 yards and seven touchdowns.
 He was the first Bengal ever to lead the NFL in receiving yards.
 Johnson and Houshmandzadeh also became the first Bengals teammates to each amass over 1,000 receiving yards in the same season.

 In addition to being one of the most productive receivers in the NFL, Johnson was also one of the most popular in balloting for the Pro Bowl.
 In the fan voting for the 2006 game, he finished first in votes for wide receivers, and fourth overall with 987,650 total votes.
 Johnson earned nationwide attention for his flamboyant attitude, which was often seen during his infamous end zone celebrations after catching touchdown passes.
 In a list released in August 2006 by Fox Sports listing the top 10 showboats in professional sports, Johnson topped the list.